cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The following list enumerates important differences:

 - Envelopes do not contain encrypted credentials.
 Instead, envelopes contain information used to derive private key material for the AKE.
 - Per-user OPRF keys are derived from a client identity and cross-user seed.
-This was done to mitigate against client enumeration attacks.
+This is done to mitigate against client enumeration attacks.
 See {{preventing-client-enumeration}} for more details.
 - The protocol outputs an export key in addition to shared session key that can be used for application-specific purposes.
 - The protocol admits optional application-layer client and server identities.
 In the absence of these identities, client and server are authenticated against their public keys.
 - The protocol admits application-specific context information configured out-of-band in the AKE transcript.
 This allows domain separation between different application uses of OPAQUE.